 - Collect evidence – Take photos of everything you can.
 It is important to document personal injury, the vehicles involved in the accident, the roads, weather conditions, and anything else in the area.
 Gather the information of involved parties and willing witnesses.
 Make a note of the police badge number for future use by your attorney.

 - Sketch the scene – This may seem unnecessary but making a drawing of the crash and/or the circumstances that led to the accident will keep the memory fresh and provide valuable insight in a court case.

 - Seek medical attention – EMT’s will arrive at the scene promptly.
 Make yourself known to them and have any injuries treated as soon as possible.
 Go to the hospital if necessary.
 Collect records of any medical treatment you receive.

 - Talk with an attorney – Speak with a qualified motorcycle accident attorney as soon as you are able.
 Investigations need to be started promptly to ensure you have the strongest case imaginable.

 If you follow these steps, you should be well equipped to file a court action.
-If you choose to hire a lawyer, they will detail other actions you can take to strengthen your case.
+If you choose to hire a personal injury lawyer, they will detail other actions you can take to strengthen your case.

 Should I Get a Lawyer for My Motorcycle Accident?